 A more common concern among decision-makers is the cost of onboarding and implementing a new Regtech solution, along with the follow-on expenses associated with training staff in how to use the new system.
 But in the age of highly composable, cloud-native technology, those apprehensions are overblown.

 A next-generation Regtech application doesn’t need to be expensive.
 With today’s seamless and easy-to-integrate, cloud-native delivery channels, even a seed startup can purchase case management solutions within a sustainable budget.
 Making the most of this purchase comes down to adopting a risk and compliance solution at the right time.

 Fortunately, Unit21 offers a cost-effective solution that helps risk and compliance teams automate fraud and AML detection using a flexible no-code rules engine.
 Deploying Unit21's capabilities can help Regtech-hesitant FIs save time and money maintaining and remediating issues with their in-house IT stacks.

 Integrated with a universe of leading-edge risk data partners, Unit21's Regtech stack also promotes increased operational efficiencies, reducing the time compliance personnel spend manually resolving false positives and other regulatory tracking and reporting errors.
+With a consortium of shared data with other FIs, it's easier and faster to identity fraudsters.
 Compliance software can be easily integrated with your existing tech stack to make sure you're always following the most current guidelines.

 If you’d like to see how the platform compares to your current solution, get in touch to schedule a demo today.